 Mental Health Court

-The District Court currently has two judicial vacancies to be filled.
-It is expected that two new judges will be appointed by the end of the year.
+The Court is still hopeful that the new judges will be appointed to the current vacancies by the end of the year.

 DISTRICT COURT PRACTICE POINTERS

 It was traditional in civil matters, that if the parties reached a settlement by the court date but were not able to either complete the settlement or finalize the settlement agreement, attorneys would ask for the case to be “passed for settlement”.
 It has been a long time since this procedure has been followed.
 Due to case management and docket control issues, cases can not be left open.

 To address the concern about reaching a settlement under circumstances where the Defendant wants to settle, but does not want a judgment entered, and the Plaintiff wants to have the ability to enforce the claim if there is a default under the settlement, Rule 3-506(b) was created to permit the parties to enter into a settlement agreement without entering a judgment against the Defendant, but still protecting the Plaintiff in the event that the settlement is not complied with.